xpao24/palworld-api/README.md

 ## :rocket: Info

 This is the Palworld API, it's a simple API to get all Palworld Paldex data.

+Share a website constructed using this API： 🔗 palworld-breeding-calculator.com

 This is what final data looks like:

 ```json